rsclarke/terraform-cloudflare-no-email/README.md

 ## Outputs

-This module does not expose any ouputs.
+This module does not expose any outputs.